CodeRED Emergency Notification System

-Tell a friend, tell a neighbor about Lexington's
+Tell a friend, tell a neighbor about Lexington's community notification system for keeping residents informed!

 To send critical communications to residents and businesses in Lexington.
 The system provides the ability to quickly deliver messages to targeted areas or the entire town.